 - Ask about medications.
 Talk to your dentist about medications you need to take before your scheduled surgery.

 - Ask a loved one to come with you.
 You might not be able to drive yourself home after having oral surgery.
 It’s best to ask a relative or a friend to accompany you to the dental practice or at least pick you up and take you home safely.
 This way, you will not have to worry about anything but getting rest after undergoing surgery.

 - Get ample rest.
 After having your surgery, make sure to get adequate rest.
 Do not exhaust yourself with physical activities.
 Healing periods may vary depending on the procedure you received.
 Give yourself some time so you can recover and fully heal.

 - Eat soft food.
 For about six to eight weeks after your surgery you will need to refrain from eating hard food.
 It will be important to Incorporate soft and nutritious food in your diet.
 You need to avoid hot drinks and food as much as possible, too.

 Learn More about Oral Surgery and Other Dental Procedures

-Please note that your dentist will have to conduct a thorough evaluation of your oral health before recommending a treatment plan.
+Please note that your dentist or oral surgeon will have to conduct a thorough evaluation of your oral health before recommending a treatment plan.

 There are different oral health care services that you can receive in a dental practice.
 Although they vary, they’re all geared to give you an improved smile and benefit your overall health.